• Skip to primary navigation

 Anglo-Indian Pork Meatball Curry

 Subtle Pork Meatball Curry loaded with the flavor of coconut and Indian spices.
-An easy-to-make comforting recipe and it goes amazingly with choice of rice, kedgeree, or Pilaf and also with freshly baked bread.
+An easy-to-make comforting recipe, and it goes amazingly with a choice of rice, kedgeree, or Pilaf, and also with freshly baked bread.

 Ingredients